 Get started with a simple API request:

--H "api-key: ak_your_api_key_here"This returns a list of available AI models you can use.
+-H "X-API-Key: ak_your_api_key_here"This returns a list of available AI models you can use.

 Integrate Freddy into web applications: